AndOrangutan/quboid-nvim/README.md

 #### Java

+- [mfussenegger/nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) - Extensions for the built-in LSP support in Neovim for eclipse.jdt.ls

 #### Lua

 - [folke/neodev.nvim](https://github.com/folke/neodev.nvim) - Neovim setup for init.lua and plugin development with full signature help, docs and completion for the nvim lua API.